-For U.S. income tax purposes the Company has foreign tax credit carryforwards of \$55,026 thousand that begin to expire in 2014.
-In addition, for U.S. income tax purposes the Company has \$41,693 thousand of Alternative Minimum Tax credits that do not expire.
+For U.S. income tax purposes the Company has foreign tax credit carry forwards of \$74,253 thousand that begin to expire in 2017 and net operating loss carryforwards of \$477,397 thousand that begin to expire in 2030.
+In addition, for U.S. income tax purposes the Company has \$21,438 thousand of Alternative Minimum Tax credits that do not expire.
 Management believes that it is more likely than not that the Company will realize the benefits of its net deferred tax assets and, accordingly, no valuation allowance has been recorded for the periods presented.

-Tax benefits of \$629 thousand and \$1,714 thousand related to share-based compensation deductions for stock options exercised in 2010 and 2009, respectively, are included within additional paid-in capital of the shareholders' equity section of the consolidated balance sheets.
+Tax benefits of \$4,071 thousand and \$629 thousand to share-based compensation deductions for stock options exercised in 2011 and 2010, respectively, are reflected in additional paid-in capital the shareholders' equity section of the consolidated balance sheets.